reshinto/Basic_technologies_revision/OOP.md

     console.log(dev.pay)  // 5500
     ```
 4. Polymorphism - literally means many forms
-    * it is a technique that allows you to get rid of long if and else or switch and case conditional statements
+    * it addresses an object as either super or subtype
+    * writes methods that accept supertype as arguments
+    * passes instances of subtypes
+    * increases code flxibility and reusability
     * has 2 types
         1. Compile time polymorphism (static binding)
             * e.g.: method overloading